N ewspaper articles about someone

 sensation I had felt earlier in the day of being nowhere, of sensing neither time passing nor

 anything around me.
 And then quite suddenly everything was back to normal.
-I turned to where
+I looked at the place

 Halliwell had been standing but she was gone.